bupendravipin/chatbot/README.md

 2. Set console working directory to chatbot directory.
 3. To train a new model, run the below: train.py –d datasets\cornell_movie_dialog
+4. Trained model available at: https://drive.google.com/drive/folders/1sCfjFdKWb3IPSyEZGKGvzeeK8IEh3mm8
+5. Once model is trained or model is downloaded(from the above link), ensure that the trained model is available under 'models\cornell_movie_dialog' location.

 Note: Since the model is already trained, please skip this step

 ## Chat with Chatbot